amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 >
 > > ## Solution (for Mac)
 > >
-> > Python returns the output of only the last line.
+> > Jupyter returns the output of only the last line.
 > > ~~~
 > > '/Users/your_username'
 > > ~~~